For a long time, shooting has been a boy’s club.

 Carrie heard from a lot of her readers that while they wanted to go out and train with their firearms (as every gun owner should), a lot of them felt intimidated or condescended to when they actually went to the range.

-Ever the problem solver, Carrie started The Well Armed Woman Chapter Program in response.
-The Well Armed Woman Chapter Program provided a means for women to meet with and train other women.
+Ever the problem solver, Carrie started the Armed Women of America in response.
+This program provided a means for women to meet with and train other women.

 The women above forged a way for ladies in the firearms’ industry — whether through gun ownership or competition.